 We caught up a couple of weeks later and he said, you know, I've had so many people asking me about my cat, and it feels like I'm one of them.
 Now I'm one of everybody else in our business rather than just the big boss.

 Being human is the best thing for safety

 Often when I talk to senior leaders in coaching or in programs and they say look, I'm totally committed to this safety thing.
 I'm just not sure what I should do.
 I'm not sure how to do it.

 I just say if you are committed, just then be authentic and by simply getting out there and asking meaningful questions, then that's kind of where they realize that safety leadership is not some black art.
-It's not something that only the health and safety manager can do, that it starts to feel much more comfortable and not only do you get a more authentic culture, you get a much more sustainable culture too.
+It's not something that only the health and safety manager can do, that it starts to feel much more comfortable and not only do you get a more authentic culture, but you also get a much more sustainable culture too.

 Shirley Parsons, Founder and Chief Executive of Shirley Parsons said “I first met Andrew at an awards dinner in London more than 20 years ago and, as well as being a commanding presence in the room due to being 6 foot 6 inches tall, he has always been a passionate voice within the global safety community.
 He has given me numerous pieces of advice as well as introductions to key contacts throughout the industry over the years.
 I could listen to Andrew talk for days and I am sure that the One Percent Safer event this week will be a fabulous opportunity for safety professionals to learn and develop.”